mendersoftware/mender/Documentation/update-modules-v3-file-api.md

 directory, where `v3` is a reference to the version of the protocol, which is the same as [the version of the Artifact format](https://github.com/mendersoftware/mender-artifact/tree/master/Documentation).
-Mender will look in the directory with the same version as the version of the Artifact being processed.
+Mender will look for update modules in the directory with the same version as the version of the Artifact being processed.

 States and execution flow